Tower of Hercules: Construction and history

 The tower is known to have existed by the 1st century.
-It was built (or perhaps rebuilt) under Trajan, possibly on foundations following a design that was Phoenician in origin.
+It was built (or perhaps rebuilt) by the Emperor Trajan, possibly on foundations following a design that was Phoenician in origin.
 The design was based on the original plans of the Lighthouse of Alexandria.
 Its base preserves a cornerstone with the inscription MARTI AVG.SACR C.SEVIVS LVPVS ARCHITECTVS ÆMINIENSIS LVSITANVS.EX.VO, ascribing the tower's design to the architect Gaius Sevius Lupus, from Aeminium (present-day Coimbra, Portugal) in the former province of Lusitania, as an offering to the Roman god of war, Mars.
-The tower has been in consistent use since the 2nd century.
 The original tower was shorter and wider than the current tower, as the surviving core was surrounded by a spiral ramp.
 The outline of this ramp is still visible in the restored exterior.
-The final storey of the tower was likely topped with a dome.
+The final storey of the tower was probably topped with a dome.

 The earliest known reference to the lighthouse at Brigantium is by Paulus Orosius in Historiae adversum Paganos, written around 415–417: